 Since Item_Weight is a continuous variable, we can use either mean or median to impute the missing values.
 On the other hand, Outlet_Size is a categorical variable and hence we will replace the missing values by the mode of the column.
 You can try different methods to impute missing values as well.

 Have you built any machine learning models before?
-If yes, then you would know that most ML models cannot handle missing values on their own.
+If yes, then you would know that most machine learning models cannot handle missing values on their own.
 Thus imputing missing values becomes a necessary preprocessing step.

-Additionally, ML models cannot work with categorical (string) data as well, specifically scikit-learn.
+Additionally, machine learning models cannot work with categorical (string) data as well, specifically scikit-learn.
 Before building a machine learning model, we need to convert the categorical variables into numeric types.
 Let us do that.

 Encode the categorical variables

 To check the categorical variables in the data, you can use the train_data.dtypes() function.
 This will give you a list of the data types against each variable.
 For the BigMart sales data, we have the following categorical variable –